gkorpal/gkorpal.github.io/_pages/book-list.md

   * **From Holomorphic Functions to Complex Manifolds** by *Fritzsche and Grauert*: For analytic subvariety properties.
   * **Analytic Functions of Several Complex Variables** by *Gunning and Rossi*: The necessary background about several variable complex valued functions, and a detailed proof of $\overline{\partial}$-Poincare lemma.
   * **Function Theory of Several Complex Variables** by *S. G. Krantz*: The proof of Dolbeault theorem for $\mathbb{C}^n$ is discussed in section 6.3.
+* **Algebraic Geometry** by *Hartshorne*: This standard text introducing algebraic geometry via the theory of schemes.
+Many of the important ideas in the book are contained in the exercises.
+The following texts were useful for supplementary reading:
-* **Algebraic Geometry** by *Hartshorne*: This is a standard text, everyone has to solve its exercises.
-Qing Liu's book "Algebraic Geometry and Arithmetic Curves" might be of some help intially since its first chapter about commutative algebra and sheaf theory is well written.
+  * **Algebraic Geometry and Arithmetic Curves** by *Qing Liu*: This book might be of some help intially since its first chapter about commutative algebra and sheaf theory is well written.
+But later many big proofs have been skipped.
+  * **The Geometry of Schemes** by *Eisenbud and Harris*: I haven't read it, but it is said to provide better intuition than Hartshorne.
+However the book does lack a discussion of cohomology.